sbgisen/rostest-composite-run-action/README.md

-# rostest composite run steps action
+# A composite github action to run rostest

 ## Usage
 You can use the rostest-composite-run-action in a Github Actions by configuring